 Each Spring, the College of Arts and Sciences accepts nominations for its annual Alumni Awards for Writing Excellence.
-This year alumni donors will recognize four outstanding student papers: two in the Humanities, one in the Natural Sciences, and one in the Social Sciences.
+This year alumni donors will recognize four outstanding student papers and their writers: two in the Humanities, one in the Natural Sciences, and one in the Social Sciences.
 Awards are $500 each.

 Students may nominate themselves, with endorsement of a CAS faculty member.
 Faculty members are also encouraged to nominate their best student writers.
 Criteria for submission of written work are as follows: